ooni/spec/opos/OONI-Probe-Orchestration-System-Design.md

 ## 1.2 Latency

-The target latency for the OPOS is of around 1 minute.
-This means that from the time a new instruction is inserted into the OPOS to the moment that the affected probes receive it 1 minute should pass.
+The target latency for the OPOS is in the range of minutes.
+This means that from the time a new instruction is inserted into the OPOS to the moment that the affected probes receive minutes should pass, as opposed to seconds or hours.

 ## 1.3 Granular